Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 According to several whistle-blowers inside the paranormal community thousands of local spiritual teachers, psychics, mentalists, Reiki healers, and intuitive's are now secretly fronted and co-managed through one of three global corporations.
 These three global corporations partner with thousands of psychic mediums to write the readings they give daily.
 As "secret" behind-the-scenes management companies they act as business administrators in exchange for typically 6-12% of the profits, assisting in how thousands of local paranormal clairvoyants operate, collect information, answer clients, process charge card payments, and determine fee rates.
 They also handle real estate and business trusts, phone services, payment systems, Facebook and YouTube postings, and the mortgages on many "second homes" for psychics and their secret behind-the-scenes businesses.

-Investigators found that several of these corporations operate under more than 30 different "brands" that look like competitors but are not.
+Investigators found that several of these corporations operate under 17 different "brands" that look like competitors but are not --- but down from over 30 in 2013.

 Additionally some corporations operate and manage TV psychic detective shows, crime psychic magazines, personal and business consultations, intuitive retreats, and psychic reading firms.
 All 3 corporations provide pre-written "psychic reading" scripts for paranormal hosts to use with phone clients throughout the world.